JacksonBurns/astartes/CONTRIBUTING.md

 ## Contributing & Developer Notes
-Pull Requests, Bug Reports, and all Contributions are welcome!
-Please use the appropriate issue or pull request template when making a contribution.
+Pull Requests, Bug Reports, and all Contributions are welcome, encouraged, and appreciated!
+Please use the appropriate [issue](https://github.com/JacksonBurns/astartes/issues/new/choose) or [pull request](https://github.com/JacksonBurns/astartes/compare) template when making a contribution to help the maintainers get it merged quickly.

 We make use of [the GitHub Discussions page](https://github.com/JacksonBurns/astartes/discussions) to go over potential features to add.
 Please feel free to stop by if you are looking for something to develop or have an idea for a useful feature!